Skip to content

 Mixed Static and DHCP

-When one WAN link uses a static IP and another uses DHCP, explicit default routes must be added for both links — including the DHCP link — even though the DHCP link would otherwise learn its gateway automatically.
+When one WAN link is static and another is DHCP, explicit default routes must be added for both — including the DHCP link, even though it would otherwise learn its gateway automatically.
 MWAN requires all participating routes to be explicitly present in the routing table:

 ip route 0.0.0.0/0 nexthop 138.75.64.1